MichiFrech/TMS/User Manual/README.md

 # User Manual
 <p>
 The folowing steps shows you how to use TMS.
 If you are more of the audio visual type we have prepared a <a href="https://www.youtube.com/">youtube tutorial</a> which also shows you how to use TMS.</br>
-After each headline you will see a short list of steps <bold>which guid you through</bold> the specific process.
+After each headline you will see a short list of steps <b>which guid you through</b> the specific process.
 Among the lists you will find screenshots where the respective steps are marked.
 </p>

 ## Register